Informfully/Documentation/docs/source/recommenders.rst

 .. note::

-  If you want to use the built-in Informfully Recommenders, please visit this `tutorial page <https://informfully.readthedocs.io/en/latest/compass.html>`_ instead.
+  If you want to use the built-in Informfully Recommenders, please visit the `Visualization Tutorial <https://informfully.readthedocs.io/en/latest/compass.html>`_ instead.

 Pipeline Overview
 -----------------